The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 In perfumery, terminology is often borrowed from music, architecture, or jewelry-making.
 We speak of structure, olfactory pyramid, colors, facets, or orchestration to describe a fragrance.
-Among these concepts, the idea of an “accord” plays a central role.
+Among these concepts, the idea of an accord plays a central role.
 Just like in music, a perfume accord is a harmonious blend of several notes.

 What Is a Perfume Accord?
+(The Core Signature)

 An accord is a balanced combination of several raw materials (usually 6 to 10) designed to form a unique scent.
 It represents the expressive core of the fragrance — its olfactory signature.